 After many years of minimal state investment in emergency shelter, the 2021 Minnesota Legislature invested a record \$6.8M in on-going base funding.
 This investment reflected the growing recognition of the important safety net provided by Minnesota's emergency shelter providers and was used by providers to respond to the growing need for safe and secure shelter while strengthening the existing shelter infrastructure.
 On a given night, over 4,000 persons are staying in emergency shelters in Minnesota and almost 2,000 persons are staying in transitional housing.
-The goal for the 2022 year, if no new resources will become available, is to continue to support these capacities at current levels.
+The goal for the 2024 year, if no new resources will become available, is to continue to support these capacities at current levels.
 While emergency shelter is not a stand-alone solution to homelessness, shelter facilities fill a critical safety gap for families in many communities.
-This is particularly true during harsh Minnesota winters and in communities where extremely low vacancies or difficult rental markets result in many families exhausting all informal housing options during long episodes waiting for permanent housing shelter quickly as poor or minimal rental histories, high rents and rental deposits, low wages and other barriers make it difficult to obtain market-rate housing.
+This is particularly true during harsh Minnesota winters and in communities where extremely low vacancies or difficult rental markets result in many families exhausting all informal housing options during long episodes waiting for permanent housing

+In such communities, youth, and families in particular struggle to exit homelessness or emergency shelter quickly as poor or minimal rental histories, high rents and rental deposits, low wages and other barriers make it difficult to obtain market-rate housing.
 Site-based transitional housing can provide an interim option for those unable to obtain their own lease (even with rapid-rehousing assistance), particularly in the growing number of Minnesota communities where private rental housing is increasingly unavailable or inaccessible for persons experiencing homelessness.
-For others, scatteredsite transitional or rapid rehousing (funded with ESG and other sources) provides the rental assistance and supportive services that many individuals and families need to obtain and maintain private rental housing.
+For others, scattered-site transitional or rapid rehousing (funded with ESG and other sources) provides the rental assistance and supportive services that many individuals and families need to obtain and maintain private rental housing.